 I say this and yet Saint John Paul the Great is still a hero to me.
 But I also know he was a man.

 Let’s be clear: The parents are in no way directly at fault for the abuse.
 Cardinal McCarrick is the one who abused.
 He is the one with the millstone around his neck.
 The bishops who knew the open secret of McCarrick probably also have millstones around their necks.
 And there are probably many others.
-The issue I’m trying to understand (and I know I’m doing a poor job of it) is about parents turning against the words of their own children (“he was told that he must be lying”) and refusing to even consider they are hearing the truth because to do so would contradict the precious image of the the wonderful cardinal, or the parish, or of the Church itself, or how a good Catholic should act towards the clergy, or even one’s image of the pope.
+The issue I’m trying to understand (and I know I’m doing a poor job of it) is about parents turning against the words of their own children (“he was told that he must be lying”) and refusing to even consider they are hearing the truth because to do so would contradict the precious image of they have of the wonderful cardinal, or the parish, or of the Church itself, or how a good Catholic should act towards the clergy, or even one’s image of the pope.
 But this is a form of idolatry.
 Some of this is certainly generational.
 Younger Catholics today, sadly, have become more informed, and consequently more cynical, about these things than their grandparents were.
 But all of us are potentially the unbelieving parent or friend.

 However, I have great hope for the laity.
-As I witness the responses of cardinals and bishops to sex abuse revelations, and as I again and again see a group of men protecting their clericalism and bureaucratic comforts rather, it would seem, than having faith in God, I am also witnessing the rising up of the laity.
+As I witness the responses of cardinals and bishops to sex abuse revelations, and as I again and again see a group of men protecting their clericalism and bureaucratic comforts instead of, it would seem, having faith in God, I am also witnessing the rising up of the laity.
 Too often the United States Conference of Catholic Bishops acts like their primary job is all about program administration and publishing official statements, and not about the gospel.
 They put out statements about needing to have “clearer procedures” in place to handle abuse cases, etc. etc. The “good” bishops (and sometimes “bad” bishops) put out platitudinous statements condemning the abuse, but then do nothing.
 They risk nothing.

 Are we now like sheep without a shepherd?
 Who will lead us?